-Accessing the driven clutch from the passenger side of the vehicle and remove the bolt (6) and washer (7) from the driven clutch.
+Accessing the driven clutch from the passenger side of the vehicle and remove the bolt (6), lock washer (7) and conical washer (8) from the driven clutch.

 Install the clutch puller bolt in clockwise position until it bottoms out.

 Using an impact tool and a 19 mm impact socket on the clutch puller bolt, remove the clutch then remove the clutch puller bolt and slide the clutch from the rear axle input shaft.